ADVERTISEMENT

 “A Picante made with vodka will have a cleaner, more neutral base, allowing the spice and citrus to stand out more,” says Md Shabaz Alam.
 The heat from the spice will be sharper, and the citrus flavours will feel more pronounced without interference from strong spirit notes.

-Co-owners of Boo Tang and awesome father-daughter duo, Bunty and Muskan Sethi
+Co-owners of Boo-Tang and awesome father-daughter duo, Bunty and Muskan Sethi

-Co-owners of Boo Tang and awesome father-daughter duo, Bunty and Muskan Sethi
+Co-owners of Boo-Tang and awesome father-daughter duo, Bunty and Muskan Sethi

 Using mezcal adds a smoky depth to the Picante, giving it a more complex, earthy flavour.
 “The smokiness mellows the spiciness, making it feel more balanced, while adding an extra layer of richness to the citrus and heat,” he adds.

-But whatever is said and done Muskan Sethi of Boo Tang says, “We make our Picante with tequila as it is made traditionally!”
+But whatever is said and done Muskan Sethi of Boo-Tang says, “We make our Picante with tequila as it is made traditionally!”

 Picante vs. Margarita: The Spicy Showdown

 Let’s address the elephant — or should we say chilli — in the room: Is a Picante just a Margarita in a fancier glass?
 Yes and no. The Picante is often called a “spicy Margarita”, but it’s got a lot more sass.
-“The similarities between a Picante and a Margarita are that they are both tequila-based cocktails,” says Muskaan Sethi of Boo Tang.
+“The similarities between a Picante and a Margarita are that they are both tequila-based cocktails,” says Muskan Sethi of Boo-Tang.
 Their main differences lie in their flavour profile with the Picante being sweet, herby and spicy and the Margarita being salty (the salted rim) and tart with a bit of sweetness.

 Stir it up!